-“No, no: this came from a friend, who recently made a risky venture from the Western Port.
+“No, no: this came from a friend.
+One you’ve met, I believe, who recently made a risky venture from the Western Port.
 He purchased it off of a refugee, of all people.”

-“A refugee… it’s from the Northern Continent?”
+“A refugee, you say?
+So, it’s from the Northern Continent?”
 Alem asked.

 “The very same.”
 Stefano handed the page to Alem.
 “See for yourself.”

 “There’s been talk aplenty of what’s been happening there, but no one seems to be able to confirm a damn thing.”
-Alem mumbled, pulling out a worn looking pair of glasses, as Eveth leaned over.
-Craning her neck to see as well.
+Alem mumbled, pulling out a worn looking pair of glasses, as Eveth leaned over beside him, craning her neck to see as well.

 “Besides the fire.”
-Eveth corrected, eyes skimming the page.
-“They all agree on that, recently.”
+Alem corrected, eyes skimming the page.
+“They all agree on that.”

 To any willing and able, heed the call.

 The Northern Continent is Lost, but the Southern Continent still holds.

 By the Emperor’s Might, we will split the ground, and part the stone.